-LDAC puts each Cadet through 32 days of intense individual, squad and platoon-level training to assess leadership potential.
-Cadets are measured against 23 leadership criteria such as: physical stamina, technical competence, delegation, decisiveness, and problem analysis.
-Instruction and evaluation at LDAC is progressive, building on individual skills like the Army Physical Fitness Test, basic rifle marksmanship, land navigation, and Individual Tactical Training.
+CLTC, beginning during Cadet Summer Training 2015, puts each Cadet through 32 days of intense individual, squad and platoon-level training to assess leadership potential.
+Cadets are assessed against the 19 leadership dimensions which includes; physical stamina, technical competence, delegation, decisiveness, and problem analysis.
+Instruction and evaluation at CLTC is progressive, building on individual skills like Army Physical Readiness, Basic Rifle Marksmanship, Orienteering, and Solution Oriented Training.

-The LDAC also allows Cadets to meet other students from across the country and work with them as a team.
-This is one of their greatest challenges at LDAC and also one of its best facets.
-By consolidating LDAC into one nationwide event in 1997, Cadet Command has been able to ensure standardized training and evaluation for all ROTC Cadets.
+The CLTC also allows Cadets to meet other students from across the country and work with them as a team.
+This is one of their greatest challenges at CLTC and also one of its best facets.
+By reorganizing CLTC into a leadership and solution-oriented event, Cadet Command enables leader-focused training and evaluation for all ROTC Cadets.

-LDAC training committees employ active-duty Soldiers from Fort Lewis and Army Reserve and National Guard units from across the country to instruct Cadets in such skills as automatic weapons operation, calling for fire using field artillery assets, and small unit tactics.
+CLTC training committees employ active-duty Soldiers from Fort Knox and Army Reserve/Active Duty and National Guard units from across the country to instruct Cadets in such skills as automatic weapons operation, calling for fire using field artillery assets, and small unit tactics.

-Cadets face squad and platoon level situational training exercises which involve carefully evaluated missions, such as conducting an ambush, reacting to sniper fire, or performing a reconnaissance patrol.
+Cadets face squad and platoon level situational training exercises which involves carefully evaluated leadership attributes and competencies while conducting an ambush, reacting to sniper fire, or performing a reconnaissance patrol.